 This Plan is a comprehensive medical plan, sometimes called a health maintenance organization (HMO).
 When you enroll in an HMO, you are joining an organized system of health care that arranges in advance with specific doctors, hospitals and other providers to give care to members and pays them directly for their services.
-Benefits are available only from Plan providers except during a medical emergency.
+Benefits are available only from Plan providers except during a medical emergency or receipt of urgently needed services.
 Members are required to select a personal doctor from among participating Plan primary care doctors.
 Services of a specialty care doctor can only be received by referral from the selected primary care doctor.
+However, you may self-refer to an affiliated obstetrician or gynecologist within your participating medical group for a well-woman examination once per every twelve months.
 There are no claim forms when Plan doctors are used.

 Because the Plan provides or arranges your care and pays the cost, it seeks efficient and effective delivery of health services.
 By controlling unnecessary or inappropriate care, it can afford to offer a comprehensive range of benefits.
-In addition to providing comprehensive health services and benefits for accidents, illness and injury, the Plan emphasizes preventive benefits such as office visits, physicals, immunizations and well-baby care.
+In addition to providing comprehensive health services and benefits for accidents, illness and injury, the Plan emphasizes on preventive benefits such as office visits, physicals, immunizations and well-baby care.
 You are encouraged to get medical attention at the first sign of illness.